eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 iofogctl deploy microservice -f /tmp/hello-web-catalog.yaml
 ```

-Note that this YAML snippet assumes we have an running ECN in the default Namespace with an Agent called `agent-name`.
+Note that this YAML snippet assumes you have an running ECN in the default Namespace with an Agent called `agent-name`.

-We can check that the expected images have been used by describing our Microservice with iofogct:
+You can check that the expected images have been used by describing your Microservice with iofogct:

 ```bash
 iofogctl describe microservice 'hello-web'